 Work with Children:

-Not only are children allowed, even encouraged to attend classes with their four legged brothers and sisters, Geralyn has now started hosting the “Stop the 77” program.
-This program is a free and offered to children to help teach dog bite prevention, how to safely interact with dogs as well as how to read the body language of dogs to help prevent bites!
+Not only are children allowed, even encouraged to attend classes with their four legged brothers and sisters, Geralyn has hosted the “Stop the 77” program.
+This program is a free and offered to children to help teach dog bite prevention, how to safely interact with dogs as well as how to read the body language of dogs to help prevent bites.
+Due to COVID this program is on hold.

 Geralyn's greatest accomplishment to date is Elite Canine's Comfort Dogs.
 She wanted a group that would work together like a family and visit different places as a group.
 The EC Team has visited many places including SECU Family House of Winston-Salem, Trinity Elms, Brighton Gardens, UNC School of the Arts, Wake Forest University School of Medicine, plus many, many more.
 Individuals visits are encouraged as well and some of our teams visit the KBR Hospice House and the Ronald McDonald House of Winston-Salem.
 We also have teams that visit the elementary schools for their Reading Buddies Program, the Stop the 77 Program and career days.

 Due to her training of “Mike the Greyhound” Geralyn was has been included in many TV and print publications.
 Most notably, Geralyn was featured in “Cesar’s Way” a magazine from Cesar Milan as well as a national TV show named “The Real Winning Edge” where she appeared with Mike’s owner Becca Hart.
 This work also landed Geralyn in a TV report with Fox 8’s Bob Buckley, and articles in Forsyth Woman, Forsyth Family and Highlights Magazine!
-Her therapy group has had stories in Triad Happy Tails and Forsyth Family.
+Her therapy group has had stories in Triad Happy Tails, Winston-Salem Monthly, Clemmons Courier, and Forsyth Family.